Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 The product owner represents the needs of stakeholders and communicates the product goal.

-As a result, they should have the answers to the grand majority of questions the team has.
+As a result, they should have the answers to the majority of the questions the team has.

 Product owners manage and optimize the product backlog by internalizing the clearest vision of the final product.